-For organisations that embrace an anarchist vision, the process and the intangible results are at least as important as any tangible results.
-Increasing any one organisation' size and influence is not a concern.
-The success of community organising can be measured by the extent to which the following mandates are realised.
+For organizations that embrace an anarchist vision, the process and the intangible results are at least as important as any tangible results.
+Increasing any one organization' size and influence is not a concern.
+The success of community organizing can be measured by the extent to which the following mandates are realized.

-- 1. People learn skills needed to analyse issues and confront those who exert control over their lives: - 2.
-People learn to interact, make decisions and get things done collectively rotating tasks, sharing skills, confronting racism, sexism and hierarchy; - 3.
-Community residents realise some direct benefit or some resolution of problems they personally face through the organising work; - 4.
-Existing institutions change their priorities or way of doing things so that the authority of government, corporations and large institutions is replaced by extensions of decentralised, grassroots authority; and - 5.
+- 1. People learn skills needed to analyze issues and confront those who exert control over their lives; - 2.
+People learn to interact, make decisions and get things done collectively--rotating tasks, sharing skills, confronting racism, sexism and hierarchy; - 3.
+Community residents realize some direct benefit or some resolution of problems they personally face through the organizing work; - 4.
+Existing institutions change their priorities or way of doing things so that the authority of government, corporations and large institutions is replaced by extensions of decentralized, grassroots authority; and - 5.
 Community residents feel stronger and better about themselves because of their participation in the collective effort.

-★ Picking Issues
+Picking Issues

-Much of the literature about community organising suggests that issues should be selected which are: 1) winnable; 2) involve advocacy, not service; and 3) build the organisation's constituency, power and resources.
-"Good issue campaigns should have the twin goals of winning a victory and producing organisational mileage while doing so" (Staples, 1984; p.53).
+Much of the literature about community organizing suggests that issues should be selected which are: 1) winnable; 2) involve advocacy, not service; and 3) build the organization's constituency, power and resources.
+"Good issue campaigns should have the twin goals of winning a victory and producing organizational mileage while doing so" (Staples, 1984; p.53).

 These guidelines have always bothered me, and my experience suggests that they are off the mark.
-Issues should be picked primarily because the organisation's members believe they are important and because they are consistent with one or more of the purposes listed above.
-Let me offer a few guidelines that are a bit different.
+Issues should be picked primarily because the organization's members believe they are important and because they are consistent with one of more of the purposes listed above.
+Let me offer a few guidelines which are a bit different.